 We can teach children to encourage animals to come to us for patting (not for food) and to be quiet and calm when we are with them.
 Keeping low encourages stock to come forward, and sitting quietly for a while (very difficult when you are excited!!) let the children watch the animals interacting with each other.

 Always, we need to put safety first!
 It's obviously important to pick quiet well-handled livestock for close contact with visitors, but even they can kick or bite unexpectedly if they get a sudden fright.

 We should encourage our animals to come to us for patting and grooming rather than for food rewards.
 Biting is particularly likely if owners rely on titbits to entice the animals forward.
 This can lead to livestock, particularly ponies, snatching at the food and bullying each other to get at it, and that's not a good experience for the children.

-Children should be taught about the sharp biting end and the blunt kicking end of horses, ponies and donkeys, the sideways and backwards kicking of cattle, the head butting of all stock, and the standing on feet!
+Children should be taught about the sharp biting end and the blunt kicking end of horses, ponies, and donkeys, the sideways and backward kicking of cattle, the head butting of all stock, and the standing on feet!
 It's all too easy for accidents to happen, particularly when the sudden movements and squeals of excitement from excited young visitors can make even the quietest farm pets edgy.

 There are some diseases that can spread from farm animals to humans, and children are particularly at risk.
 The animals most likely to spread disease are those that show signs of ill-health, for example, animals with: